ggiamarchi/vagrant-openstack-provider/README.md

   include rsync, you must set this parameter to "none".
 * `rsync_includes` - If `sync_method` is set to "rsync", this parameter give the list of local folders to sync on the remote VM.
+* `availability_zone` - Nova Availability zone used when creating VM

 These can be set like typical provider-specific configuration: